 This is not the kind of thing I like to make as a headline, but the world of art is going through challenging times.
 I think artists everywhere are seeing the shuttering of art galleries.

 It’s not easy to watch and there are many reasons for it.
 In this post, I’m going to list several, as I think these are things artists should be aware of.

 Top among them is the decline in traditional retail.
 Almost all brick and mortar retail is undergoing a market disruption as online retail gains market share.
 I must be frank folks, as much as I like browsing shops, it has proven for the most part to be an inefficient way of getting most products from manufacture to potential buyers.
 Anyone who has actually worked in retail realizes the long hours waiting for not just a looker, but a buyer to appear.
 Online fixes this problem with 24/7 ease, while keeping inventories in check.
 Yet, while some art is being sold online, I’m sure artists and collectors feel better with art being seen in person.
 Honestly though, beautiful galleries these days are hard to find.

-In the process of this all happening over the past decade of so, art has found it’s way to coffee shops, non profit auctions and festivals, pop-up shows, and a host of somewhat non traditional places.
+In the process of this all happening over the past decade or so, art has found it’s way to coffee shops, non-profit auctions, and festivals, pop-up shows, and a host of somewhat non-traditional places.
 All of these take tiny bits of profits from existing galleries which unfortunately don’t help commercial galleries that have been the backbone of art representation for decades.

 Live an artful life!